-If you have taken a cutting from the tip of a branch on an Adenium plant. which is the proper place from white to take a cutting, allow it to dry out for a few days, then wet the end of the cutting and dip it in a rooting hormone.
+If you have taken a cutting from the tip of a branch on an adenium plant, which is the proper place from which to take a cutting, allow it to dry out for a few days, then wet the end of the cutting and dip it in a rooting hormone.
 Stick the cutting into the growing medium recommended above.
 You can expect it to begin to form roots in two to six weeks.

 Thoroughly water any time you water your plant, which means applying the water until the potting mix is saturated with the excess running out through the drainage holes.
 Doing so will reduce the chance of harmful excess soluble salt accumulation.